Written By Sharon Blake

 So when God gives you a do over cherish each precious moment.
 Not all moments of transition will be comfortable but all should be cherished.
 God truly does answer prayers.

 Sharon is a mother of three children and "nana" to four grandchildren.
-Sharon herself has overcome some major barriers in her life, she has been homeless and is an ex-addict, ex-prostitute and a domestic violence survivor.
+Sharon herself has overcome some major barriers in her life, she has been homeless and is an ex- addict, ex-prostitute and a domestic violence survivor.
 The person she became originated from her childhood and would require a major overhaul of her thoughts, will, and her emotions.
-Her desire is to promote hope and healing to those who need hope and healing.
-Sharon's life would not be her life without the love of her father Jesus Christ, to him she owes more than she can give.
-This is her way of giving her life away, by being transparent in order to help someone else.
+Sharon's life would not be her life without the love of her father God, to him she owes more than she can give.

-She is an author, Huffington Post blogger, an author of, "Chronicles of Pain" and a co-author of Best Selling book "20 Beautiful Women Volume 2".
+She is a Huffington Post blogger, an author of, "Chronicles of Pain" and a co-author of Best Selling book "20 Beautiful Women Volume 2".
 Her new book which will be released Feb/2016 is called The Thought Detox.
-She has an AA degree in Human Service Management, and a Chemical Dependency Trainee Certificate through the state of Washington.
-Her work with the homeless/addicted population has inspired her to share her story, this is where she recognized the importance of being transparent in helping others.
+She has an AA degree in Human Service Management as well as Chemical Dependency Trainee Certificate through the state of Washington.
+Her work with the homeless/addicted population has inspired her to share her story, this is where she recognized the importance and the impact of being transparent in helping others.
 The goals for writing these books are to help shed light on why individuals get to some very desolate and dark places in life.
 Sharon facilitates support groups called "Friday Night Talks" at emergency shelters in her community.